riandev25/project-management/README.md

 # Task Accio

-Task Accio is a full-stack web application for task management.
-It allows users to create tasks, add labels, checklists, and images, and manage their tasks in a user-friendly way.
-The application provides login authentication and CRUD (Create, Read, Update, Delete) operations for tasks.
+Task Accio is a full-stack web application that allows users to manage their tasks in a user-friendly way.
+Inspired by Trello, it provides features such as creating tasks, adding labels, checklists, and images, as well as login authentication and CRUD (Create, Read, Update, Delete) operations for tasks.
+With Task Accio, users can easily keep track of their tasks, prioritize them using drag-and-drop, and break them down into smaller, more manageable sub-tasks using checklists.

 ## Main Technologies Used

-- **ReactJS**: JavaScript library for building user interfaces.
-- **NextJS**: Framework for server-rendered React applications.
+### Language
 - **TypeScript**: Superset of JavaScript that adds static type definitions.

+### User interface and Design
+- **React JS**: JavaScript library for building user interfaces.
-- **TailwindCSS**: Utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: Utility-first CSS framework for rapidly building custom designs.

+### Frameworks
+- **Next JS**: Framework for server-rendered React applications.

+### State Management
 - **Zustand**: Small, fast and scalable state management library for React applications.

+### Data Management
 - **React Query**: Library for managing and caching asynchronous data in React applications.

+### Form Management
 - **React Hook Form**: Library for managing forms in React applications.

+### Rich Text Editing
 - **Tiptap React**: Rich text editor built on Prosemirror and Vue.js, but made available for React.

+### Drag and Drop
 - **React Beautiful DnD**: Beautiful and accessible drag and drop for lists with React.

 ## Main Features